Social Action as Milestones in the History of Belo Monte

 In addition, a radio system was structured that allows interaction between indigenous communities and ensures their communication with the Company.
 These are ratified by Funai and the Special Indigenous Health District (DSEI), which also use the radio channel to reach the indigenous communities.

 The Indigenous School Education Program (PEEI) and the Material and Immaterial Cultural Heritage Program have supported the drafting and publication of Literacy and Orality booklets as educational material for indigenous schools, developed by the indigenous people themselves with the supervision of the Altamira's Education Secretary and Funai.
-On the basis of the PBA-CI, the Material and Immaterial Cultural Heritage Program developed up to 2017 activities to strengthen the indigenous culture and foster the production and dissemination of their traditional knowledge.
+Based on the PBA-CI, the Material and Immaterial Cultural Heritage Program developed up to 2017 activities to strengthen the indigenous culture and foster the production and dissemination of their traditional knowledge.